tommasominella/CosPlace/README.md

 ## Data Augmentation

-## Optimizers
+## Optimizers & Schedulers
-This extension has been developed changing the optimizer used inside train.py and with different values of learning rate given in input when running the code.
+This extension has been developed by changing the optimizers used inside train.py, also varying learning rates and weight decay parameters.
+We also added CosineAnnealingLR as scheduler for optimizers (lines 48, 58 in train.py).

 ## Ensembles
 In order to perform the domain adaptation extension, `$ python3 Ensembles_train.py --dataset_folder path/to/sf-xl/processed` must be run.
 The relative network class GeoLocalizationNet_Ensemble inside Ensemble_network is called.
 The evaluation and the test are performed importing Ensemble_test.py.